chinamike65/hugo-tuolesi/content/book3/book3en.md

 Prepare all the good resources, don't regret it later,

-The first decision: you must study the Dharma
+The first condition: you must study the Dharma

 By thinking about the first root of impermanence in life: people must die, and the three reasons why people must die, we have to make a decision: we must practice the Dharma.

-Everyone must think very clearly: in our life, we will surely die wherever we are born; we will surely die at any age; in this life, no matter what our fate is, we will surely die; our lifespan will decrease every day, no extention.
+Everyone must think very clearly: in our life, we will surely die wherever we are born; we will surely die at any age; in this life, no matter what our fate is, we will surely die; our lifespan will decrease every day, no extension.

-If you don't practice the Dharma very much in your lifetime, you can't be sure where you will go in future incarnations.
+If you don't practice the Dharma very much in your lifetime, you can't be sure where you will go in future rebirths.
 It's really scary!

 Therefore, you must practice the Dharma, you must practice the Dharma!

 220

-(2) Not only will you die but the time of death is uncertain.
+##### (2) Not only will you die but the time of death is uncertain.

-The second root of impermanence in life is that it will not only die but also die indefinitely.
+The second root of impermanence in life is that you will not only die but the time of death is uncertain.

-The three reasons for indeterminate death are: life is uncertain; there are many causes of death; and the body is extremely fragile.
+The three reasons for the uncertainty of the time ofdeath are: life is uncertain; there are many causes of death; and the body is extremely fragile.

-The life expectancy of people in Nanzhanbuzhou is indeterminate, and it is said in the "Kushi Lun": The north is a thousand years old, and the remaining two and a half are reduced.
+The life expectancy of people in Jambuvidpa is indeterminate, and it is said in the "Kushi Lun": The north is a thousand years old, and the remaining two and a half are reduced.
 That is to say, in the four continents, the life expectancy of people on the other three continents is fixed.

-People in Beiju Luzhou can live to a thousand years, and there is a regular period; the other two continents have a "half and half reduction" in their lifespan.
-People in Xiniu Hezhou can live 500 years; people in Dongshengshenzhou can live 250 years.
-Years old, have a regular.
+People in the North can live to a thousand years, and there is a regular period; the other two continents have a "half and half reduction" in their lifespan.
+People in the Western Lands can live 500 years; people in the Eastern Isle can live for 250 years.
+These are fixed lifespans.

-Only the people in Nanzhanbuzhou are different, "the last ten years are immeasurable", the initial lifespan is immeasurable years, and at the end of the Five Turbid Ages, ten years old is the longest lifespan, and the lifespan is very, very short.
+Only the people in Jambuvidpa are different, "the last ten years are immeasurable", the initial lifespan is immeasurable years, and at the end of the Five Turbid Ages, ten years old is the longest lifespan, and the lifespan is very, very short.

-Not only has a short lifespan, but it also dies indefinitely.
+Not only is the lifespanvery short, the time of death is unknown.

 Some people die as soon as they are born, some die when they are children, or die in middle age or old age, and the time of death is uncertain.

 221

-There are many causes of death, and there are many causes of death, so there is no fixed period of death.
+There are many causes of death, so there is no fixed time of death.
 Causes of death are divided into internal and external obstacles.

 In the past, Tibetan classics recorded that there were various troubles caused by internal obstacles that lead to death, and there were 424 cases of illness.

 However, people in the Dharma-ending period now have thousands of diseases, and many people have died because of them.
 These diseases are all causes of death.

 External obstacles are demonic obstacles, and 84,000 demonic obstacles are also the cause of death.
-Many people died because of demonic obstacles.
+Many people have died because of demonic obstacles.

-In addition, natural disasters of earth, water, fire and wind are also the cause of death.
-Many people died of earthquakes, floods, fires, and wind disasters.
+In addition, natural disasters of earth, water, fire and wind are also among the causes of death.
+Many people have died in earthquakes, floods, fires, and wind disasters.

 There are many, many causes of death, but very few causes of life, and causes of life sometimes become causes of death.

 For example, the house was originally the cause of life, to protect our lives from wind and rain, but it can also become the cause of death.
 During an earthquake, the collapse of the house will crush people to death.

-Diet is also the cause of life, and it will also become the cause of death.
+Diet is also the cause of life, and it can also become the cause of death.
 Many people get sick due to improper diet, or die from poisoning.

 Therefore, Nagarjuna Bodhisattva said in the "Precious Garland":